Dundee, Scotland, UK

 The conceptual design was unveiled in September 2010; work on the detailed design was completed between 2013 and 2014.
-Construction at the site began in March 2015, the main building is expected to be completed by the end of 2017 followed by the fit out of galleries and exhibitions.
-The museum is anticipated to be opened to public by June 2018.
+Construction at the site began in March 2015, the main building is expected to be completed by the end of 2017 followed by the fit-out of galleries and exhibitions.
+The museum is anticipated to be opened to the public by June 2018.

 V&A at Dundee design

 The V&A Dundee museum will be located on the banks of River Tay at Craig Harbour.
 It will be a single-volume building with two offset and tapered structures.
 The stone building will appear to float on the water.